rubailly/visa-apiMicroservice/README.md

 people are increasingly relying on digital currency along with mobile technology to use their money any time, make purchases online , transfer funds across borders and access basic financial services.
 All of which makes their lives easier and grows economies.

-## Overview
+Chamaconekt can now have an end-to-end platform that can steadily realize its dream for financial inclusion as we embrace innovation, at its best, to deliver superior services in the best way possible to our communities.
+Kenyans already understand the benefits of mobile payments, and this integration offers them a better way to pay and be paid, with a service which is not limited by the mobile network they have or the handset they use.

+__What APIs from Visa?__

-ChamaconektVisa integrates with Visa Direct APIs from Visa Inc. Visa Direct uses the push payment capability of Visa’s global payment system to enable new ways for clients and consumers to send money to over one billion eligible Visa accounts.
+Chamaconekt Visa integrates with Visa Direct APIs from Visa Inc.

+Visa Direct uses the push payment capability of Visa’s global payment system to enable new ways for clients and consumers to send money to over one billion eligible Visa accounts.

 Visa Direct can be used to create both consumer and business services including person-to-person money transfers and credit card payments as well as corporate and merchant disbursements.
 The services can be offered over any channel (including personal computers, mobile phones, local bank branches, or ATMs) and can be funded from many sources (including bank accounts or payment cards).
 Merchants, government entities, or corporations can push payments to Visa accounts to disburse such things as tax refunds, insurance claims, rebates, affiliate and contractor payouts, or expense reimbursements.

 Visa Direct also offers the capability to push payments to other U.S. debit networks using the Visa Push Payments Gateway Service (PPGS) and the Funds Transfer APIs.
 PPGS allows originators to send their PushFundsTransactions (OCTs) and PullFundsTransactions (AFTs) to Visa